razatechofficial/crypto-shield/ThreatModel.md

 ## Conclusion

-This threat model provides a comprehensive analysis of security risks and mitigations for the Averox Enterprise Cryptographic SDK.
+This threat model provides a comprehensive analysis of security risks and mitigations for the   Enterprise Cryptographic SDK.
 The implemented security controls address the majority of identified threats, reducing risk levels to acceptable thresholds for government and enterprise deployments.

 Regular updates to this threat model ensure continued relevance as the threat landscape evolves and new attack vectors emerge.
 The combination of proactive security measures, continuous monitoring, and incident response capabilities provides a robust security posture for critical cryptographic operations.

 **Next Review Date**: December 16, 2025
-**Document Owner**: Averox Security Office
+**Document Owner**:   Security Office
 **Approval Status**: Approved for Government Use